elpop/melate/README.md

                 melate.pl -l melate -c 20

     -totals or -t
-            Used with the -lottery (or -l) option, Don't show the draws an numbers matriz, only the totals of the analysis:
+            Used with the -lottery (or -l) option, Don't show the draws and numbers matrix, only the totals of the analysis:

                 melate.pl -lottery melate -count 20 -totals